-- Water services must be perpendicular to the water main for the entire portion of the public right-of-way.
+- Water services must be perpendicular to the water main for the entire portion in the public right-of-way.

 - The water meter should be adjacent to the curb in the public right-of-way.

-- A new water meter may not be installed in the same location as an existing service.
+- A new water service cannot be installed in the same location as an existing service.